 Many of our attorneys have scientific and technical backgrounds and industry experience in fields such as chemistry, biochemistry, biology, biotechnology, statistics, mathematics, and electrical, chemical and nuclear engineering.

 We have tried many patent cases in federal District Courts and have argued many appeals in the Court of Appeals for the Federal Circuit.
-We are engaged in post-grant review proceedings before the U.S. Patent and Trademark Office.
+We are engaged in AIA trial proceedings before the U.S. Patent and Trademark Office.
 We also have tried patent cases before the International Trade Commission.
 We have conducted U.S. and international arbitrations in this country and abroad, and have supervised and worked with foreign counsel on patent litigation matters.
 In addition, we negotiate patent licenses and provide opinions concerning patent validity and infringement.
 Our willingness to go to trial (when in the client's interest), and ability to assess realistically the strengths of a case, not only serve our clients in court but also can increase the chances for a favorable outcome out of court.

 Representative matters include:

-- As plaintiffs we won back-to-back jury verdicts of $271 million and $324 million (both cited by The National Law Journal as among the major plaintiff's verdicts of the year) and an arbitration award of $425 million;
+- As plaintiffs, we won jury verdicts of $271 million and $324 million (both cited by The National Law Journal as among the major plaintiff's verdicts of the year 2000) and an arbitration award of $425 million (in 2003).

-- Both jury verdicts were affirmed and the district court entered a judgment of over $1.2 billion including post-verdict damages and prejudgment interest; and
+- In September 2008, both jury verdicts were affirmed and the district court entered a judgment of over $1.2 billion, including post-verdict damages and prejudgment interest;